 Counselling is a very personal and private process and the number of sessions required depends on each individual persons needs, we are all unique and therefore our time together is on an open ended basis.

-My fees are £40 per 60 minute session for self-funded sessions, concessions are available dependant upon individual circumstances and to students on counselling courses.
-I am available for Daytime, Evening and Weekend Appointments.
+My fees are £45 per 50 minute session for self-funded sessions I am available for Daytime and Evening Appointments